Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Results: simulated spectra and light curves

 The time integration was performed on the duration of energy dissipation process.
-Thus, the depletion of the flux below the spectral peak in the observed spectrum is attributed to two effects: one is the contribution of the low peak energy spectra generated in the late shocks, and the other one is the effect of IC scatterings occuring in Klein-Nishina regime as shown in Figure~\ref{fig:microphysics_parameters} (see also \citealt{Daigne:2010fb}).
-As VHE emission might be not be observed due to EBL absorption, the systematic dependence of the optical flux on $\epsilon_\mathrm{B}$ could play a significant role in constraining the magnetic field and can potentially help with the rejection of models and parameter sets (as recently shown in \citet{Samuelsson:2020upt, Oganesyan:2019fpa}).
-This will however require LL-GRBs to be within the sensitivity range of optical instruments.
-As an example, we compare the optical flux for GRB-UL to the \textit{Swift UVOT} u-range integrated upper limit of $4\cdot10^{-8} \ \mathrm{erg/cm^2/s}$ for GRB~100316D and find that all parameter sets considered in this work are in agreement with this limit.
-The given upper limit in this case would thus not help to exclude parameter sets.
+Thus, the depletion of the flux below the spectral peak in the observed spectrum is attributed to two effects: one is the contribution of the low peak energy spectra generated in the late shocks, and the other one is the effect of IC scatterings occuring in Klein-Nishina regime as shown in \figu{microphysics_parameters} (see also \citealt{Daigne:2010fb}).
+As VHE emission might be not be observed due to EBL absorption, the systematic dependence of the optical flux on $\epsilon_\mathrm{B}$ could play a significant role in constraining the magnetic field and can potentially help with the rejection of models and parameter sets (as recently shown in \cite{Samuelsson:2020upt, Oganesyan:2019fpa}).
+This will however require ll-GRBs to be within the sensitivity range of optical instruments.
+If we compare the optical flux of ul-GRB to the most stringent UVOT $u$-band limits of $1.9 \cdot 10^{-13}$~erg/$\mathrm{cm^2}$/s for a duration of 1300~s (see Section~\ref{sec:reference_grbs}), we find tension with this limit for all results except $\epsilon_B = 10^{-4}$.
+For the least stringent UVOT limit both $\epsilon_B = 10^{-3}$ and $\epsilon_B = 10^{-4}$ are not ruled out.
+We point out that the UVOT limits were obtained for exposure times much shorter than the burst duration and should be taken cautiously for the scenario of a temporally variable source (as ul-GRB).
+Additionally, these upper limits depend on the level of absorption in the host galaxy, which is often not well determined.
+Nevertheless, the results illustrate how optical measurements could potentially constrain parameters of the model.

-GRB-SP and GRB-UL are not significantly affected by EBL absorption, due to their low redshifts.
-This is different for GRB-HL, where we additionally show the un-absorbed spectra as dotted lines (Figure~\ref{fig:time_integrated_spectra}~(c)).
+sp-GRB and ul-GRB are not significantly affected by EBL absorption, due to their low redshifts.
+This is different for hl-GRB, where we additionally show the un-absorbed spectra as dotted lines (right plot of \figu{time_integrated_spectra}).
 In this case, emission above ${\sim0.1~\mathrm{TeV}}$ is strongly suppressed.
-We conclude that events at these redshifts are likely not to be observed in the high-energy regime.
+We conclude that events at these redshifts are likely not to be observed in the HE regime.